 Finally, TurboTax has included free federal e-filing with the cost of its software.
 Remember that e-File not only makes filing your return a snap, but more importantly, it speeds up your refund.
 You can get your refund in as few as 8 days.

-For most tax filers, they have their refund deposited directly into their checking accounts.
+Most tax filers have their refund deposited directly into a checking account.
 If you don’t have a checking account and don’t want one or can’t get one, you can have your refund deposited onto a prepaid card.
 This is a much cheaper and safer alternative to check-cashing stores.
 TurboTax offers a prepaid Visa, but just about any prepaid card can be used.
 You can check out a list of prepaid cards for tax refunds if this is an option you’re considering.

 Investments & TurboTax Premier Edition

-The first question to ask here is whether you need to pay the extra money for the Premier edition of TurboTax.
-For most I believe the answer is no. The Premier Edition adds features helpful for those that buy and sell investments.
-If you have bought and sold a lot of investments in 2013, by all means consider the Premier Edition.
-For most of us, however, it’s just not necessary, UNLESS you own rental properties.
+The first question to ask here is whether or not you need to pay the extra money for the Premier edition of TurboTax, which includes Schedules D and E. For most filers, I believe the answer is no. The Premier Edition adds features helpful for those who buy and sell investments.
+If you bought and sold a lot of investments in 2014, by all means consider the Premier Edition.
+For most of us, however, it’s just not necessary, unless you own rental properties.

 First let’s talk about stocks and mutual funds.
-For most people, they own stocks and mutual funds in 401k, IRA and other retirement accounts.
+Most people own stocks and mutual funds in 401k, IRA or other retirement accounts.
 If that’s the case, buying and selling investments in retirement accounts does not trigger any tax consequences, so the Premier Edition would be unnecessary.
-For many others, they invest in mutual funds and trade very little during the year.
+Many others invest in mutual funds and trade very little during the year.
 That describes me, and I wouldn’t upgrade to the Premier version just for the few trades that I make.
 If you have a lot of trades, however, the Premier version can help you wade through all the tax implications.

 If you own rental property, however, the Premier version is a must.
-I own 4 rental units along with a business partner, and tax time is always lots of fun (not!).
-I would not do our taxes without the Premier version.
+I and my business partner own four rental units which makes tax time lots of fun (not!).
+I would not do our taxes without the TurboTax Premier version.
 One thing that I’ve found helpful is the depreciation calculations.
 We do this by hand, but I always check the results with TurboTax.

 Home & Business Edition